Yutong0711/fse20/submissions/functional/README.md

 # Experiment

-Step 1: Download the raw data and executable jar file from the DOI link [Zenodo] # Heuristic Linguistic Pattern This paper presents an approach to automatically tag performance issues, based on linguistic analysis of the issue description.
-Our approach stems from the observation that performance-related issues often contain similar linguistic characteristics at the sentence level, agnostic of specifc software product.

-# Experiment

 Step 1: Download the raw data and executable jar file from the DOI link [Zenodo] https://doi.org/10.5281/zenodo.3875803

 Step 2: Unzip the raw data.zip.
 There are csv files that contains the manually labelled sentences and issues from dataset-1, dataset-2, and dataset-3.